fixflex/backend/README.md

 - [x] `API Documentation`: Provides comprehensive documentation for APIs using tools like Swagger and postman to facilitate code maintenance and collaboration.
 - [x] `Code Version Control`: Utilizes version control systems such as Git to track code changes.
 - [x] `Environment Configuration`: Utilizes environment variables to manage configuration settings and sensitive information, ensuring security and flexibility.
-- [x] `Best Practices & Clean Code`: Follows industry-standard design principles as possible including SOLID, DRY (Don't Repeat Yourself), and KISS (Keep It Simple, Stupid).
+- [x] `Best Practices & Clean Code`: Follows best practices and clean code principles such as ( SOLID, DRY, KISS )

 ### Security Features 🌟